jasonjac2/OneMoreWiki/Settings.md

   sluggish if commands are added to the Quick Access Toolbar.
 Disable this option if you've added OneMore command to the Quick Access Toolbar if you experience sluggish responsiveness.
 * Check for OneMore updates when OneNote starts.
 This will silently check for OneMore updates.
 If there are no new updates, nothing will appear.
 If there is a new update, a dialog is displayed immediately after OneNote starts showing the new version and an option to update and restart OneNote
+* Set the display language of OneMore menus and dialogs.
+This is separate from and does not affect the overall OneNote user interface.

 ## Context Menu Options
 Many of the OneMore commands can be added to the context menu that appears when you right-click on the body of a page.